Toufool/AutoSplit/README.md

 # autosplitter
-This program is used together with a speedrun timer (livesplit, wsplit, etc) that uses image analysis to compare images (chosen by the user) to the users live game feed and splits when there is a match.
-It was created using Python 2.7
+This program is used together with a speedrun timer (livesplit, wsplit, etc) that compares split images to the game screen region of your monitor and automaticlly hits your split hotkey when there is a match.

 # HOW IT WORKS: